 - Trash should be put in a trashcan. - Recyclable items should be in recycling bins and placed in the appropriate space for pick up. - For reasons of safety, cleanliness, and hygiene, personal items such as soiled clothing, shoes and athletic equipment, should be kept out of the residence hallways and suite lounges. - Tabletop surfaces should be clear enough to be simply wiped off. - Toiletries and personal items may be kept in the cubbies provided in the bathroom.
-Student items left on the sink shelves, and in the sinks and showers may be discarded if they inhibit proper cleaning.

-- If a student spills something, it should be wiped up immediately, including in the microwave. - If a glass bottle or small glass item breaks, the pieces should be swept up at once by the student and put in discard in a recycling container. - If a large glass breaks (for example, a window) it should be reported by students through the online Work Order Request at Excalibur. http://excalibur/AppsWorkRequest/WorkRequestMaintTrackerStudent.aspx - Maintenance and facilities problems should be reported through the online Work Order Request on Excalibur, the University intranet, http://excalibur/AppsWorkRequest/WorkRequestMaintTrackerStudent.aspx
+Student items left on the sink shelves, and in the sinks and showers may be discarded if they inhibit proper cleaning. - If a student spills something, it should be wiped up immediately, including in the microwave. - If a glass bottle or small glass item breaks, the pieces should be swept up at once by the student and discarded in a recycling container. - If a large glass breaks (for example, a window) it should be reported by students to their Resident Director or Resident Assistant who will call the Maintenance Duty Phone - Maintenance and facilities problems should be reported to the student's Resident Director or Resident Assistance who will place a Work Order.